cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ### Indefinite-Length Byte Strings and Text Strings

-Indefinite-length strings a represented by a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
+Indefinite-length strings are represented by a byte containing the major type and additional information value of 31, followed by a series of byte or text strings ("chunks") that have definite lengths, followed by the "break" stop code ({{break}}).
 The data item represented by the